kkarthikeyan98/c_understanding/README.md

-# Linux-C
+# C Language Understanding
-C files to understand the language better and to improve linux programming
+This repository contains various C files each describes various things about the language

 Todo: learn how to build c files using cmake